-Themes can be downloaded from "Download themes" link on the same panel, pointing to Add-Ons page on PeaZip official website.
+Custom themes can be downloaded from "Download themes" link on the same panel, pointing to Add-Ons page on PeaZip official website.

-The user can also create new themes clicking on "Create Theme from current settings", it will be created a theme package on the desktop named nameofthetheme.
-7z; themes can be distributed as independent packages.
+The user can also create new themes clicking on "Create Theme from current settings", it will be created a theme package on the desktop named nameofthetheme.theme.7z; themes can be distributed as independent packages.